Target teams up with Taylor Swift for exclusive merch in play to win more Black Friday shoppers

 October 15, 2024 at 4:51PM

-Singer-songwriter Taylor Swift on the first night of her Eras Tour in Arlington, Texas, on March 31, 2023.
+Singer-songwriter Taylor Swift on the first night of her Eras Tour in Arlington, Texas, in March 2023.
+Swift is partnering with Target to release exclusive merch on Black Friday.
 (Suzanne Cordeiro)

-The 256-page hardcover titled “Taylor Swift: The Eras Tour Book” will cost $39.99 and include more than 500 never-before-seen photos of performances, rehearsals, instruments, costumes, set pieces and designer sketches.
-It also includes personal reflections and notes by Swift.
+The book, a 256-page hardcover titled “Taylor Swift: The Eras Tour Book,” will cost $39.99 and include more than 500 never-before-seen photos of performances, rehearsals, instruments, costumes, set pieces and designer sketches.
+It also includes personal reflections and notes from Swift.

 The record is the anthology version of Swift’s 11th studio album, “The Tortured Poets Department,” released in April.
 It will cost $59.99 and feature 35 tracks, including four bonus acoustic songs.
 The four marbled and translucent vinyl discs also come with a poster of Swift.
-A CD format will also be available.
+There will also be a CD format available.

 Target has sold more than 10 exclusive versions of Swift’s albums, most recently last spring with a phantom clear vinyl, 16-track version of “The Tortured Poets Department.”
 That set the record for Target’s largest music pre-order, according to the release.